Federal judge in Texas hears case that could force a major abortion pill off market

 What could the judge do?

-Kacsmaryk has a few options, from leaving the drug on the market to restoring rules around mifepristone that the Biden administration recently eased.
-Those changes include allowing mifepristone to be mailed or dispensed by retail pharmacies.
+Kacsmaryk has a few options, from leaving the drug on the market to restoring rules around mifepristone that the FDA and the Biden administration have eased.
+Recent changes include allowing mifepristone to be mailed or dispensed by retail pharmacies.
+And in 2016, the agency decided to allow mifepristone to be used in the first 10 weeks of pregnancy, up from seven weeks.

-The judge could order a halt to either or both of those practices.
+The judge could order a halt to any or all of those practices.
 Or he could order the FDA to take the drug off the market altogether.

 Whatever he decides, the ruling will likely be appealed, and it's very possible the case will end up before the Supreme Court.